Seikho/ship-it/README.md

 This is to minimise the configuration necessary on Continuous Integration (CI) platforms such as Jenkins, but to still retain a sane deployment with staged environments.

+## Gotchas

+### Names are Important

+The names are important for maintaing the link between `Deployer` consumption and services on AWS.

+If the Lambda function or API name are renamed, artifacts will remain on AWS that may be running that are not intended.

+If this happens the services must be removed by using the AWS Console (user interface) or by other means.

+### Lambdas / RestAPIs must not be shared between projects and `Deployer` instances

+**Policies, permissions, and RestAPI resources are deleted during each `.deploy()` call**

+**Ensure that RestAPIs (names) and Lambda (names) are not shared between projects and other instances of the `Deployer`.**

 ## Usage

 ### Requirements